benradstone/wandisco-documentation-ldm/docs/installation.md

 sidebar_label: Installation
 ---

-Ready to perform a full installation?
-Check the prerequisites and then follow these three steps to get up and running with LiveData Migrator.
+Ready to install?
+Check the prerequisites and then follow these steps to get up and running with LiveData Migrator.

 If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md).

 ## Before you start

-You'll need a the following prerequisites, machine specification and a license to install and use LiveData Migrator.

 ### Prerequisites